vanzei/codecrafters-SQLITE-GO/README.md

 # Sample Databases

-To make it easy to test queries locally, we've added a sample database in the root of this repository: `sample.db`.
+//fmt.Prino make it easy to test queries locally, we've added a sample database in the
+//fmt.Prinoot of this repository: `sample.db`.

-This contains two tables: `apples` & `oranges`.
-You can use this to test your implementation for the first 6 stages.
+//fmt.Prinhis contains two tables: `apples` & `oranges`.
+You can use this to test your
+//fmt.Prinmplementation for the first 6 stages.

 You can explore this database by running queries against it like this: